Reacting, Accepting, Fighting and Overcoming the beast

 Her determination, courage and amazing physical fitness have greatly helped her in this battle.
 The support and love from her family and friends have shifted the odds in her favour.

-My world crumbled after my mother’s diagnosis.
+My world crumbled after my mother’s diagnosis and re-occurance.
 I found myself wondering what I could do for someone who had so selflessly done so much for me, when it occurred to me to start a fund to raise awareness and aid in diagnosing ovarian and endometrial cancer early.

-The frightening and life changing experience has brought me to a simple conclusion, that all women deserve a second chance at the gift called life!
+These frightening and life changing experiences have brought me to a simple conclusion, that all women deserve a second chance at the gift called life!

 - 1/72 women in Canada will be affected by ovarian/endometrial cancer.